 While pizza dough is one of those items that seems like it could always be vegan, meaning we need to inspect the ingredients lists carefully to find the non-vegan offender, it’s often more obvious which sauces we need to avoid.

-Three of the sauces offered when building your own pizza with Domino’s are garlic parmesan sauce, alfredo sauce, and ranch.
+Three of the sauces offered at Domino’s are garlic parmesan sauce, alfredo sauce, and ranch.
 We probably don’t have to tell you that these aren’t vegan, and the reason why is even in the name for two of them.

-The one that might get by you is the hearty marinara sauce.
-Marinara is typically made with only plant-based ingredients, and most of us have substituted it for a dairy-based sauce on pasta from a restaurant at least once in our vegan lives.
-Domino’s marinara, unfortunately, is made with cheese, so be sure to avoid it when crafting your custom vegan pizza.
+Domino’s hearty marinara is made with cheese, so be sure to avoid it as well.
+Marinara is typically made with only plant-based ingredients, and most of us have substituted it for a dairy-based sauce on pasta from a restaurant at least once in our vegan lives, so it is unfortunate that Domino’s contains dairy.

-Only the standard pizza sauce, which they rebranded as “robust inspired tomato sauce”, is close to being truly safe.
-It contains: tomato puree (water, tomato paste), sugar, salt, spices, garlic, soybean oil, and citric acid.
+Only the standard pizza sauce, which they rebranded as “robust inspired tomato sauce”, is the only truly safe sauce.
+It contains tomato puree (water, tomato paste), sugar, salt, spices, garlic, soybean oil, and citric acid.

 Now, because “sugar” isn’t specific, it’s possible that the sugar in this sauce comes from a process and a brand that use bone char, but we don’t know for certain.
 If the possibility of this bothers you, then you may need to abandon Domino’s altogether until they make some much-needed changes.

 If, on the other hand, this pizza sauce sounds close enough to being vegan for you, then it’s probably the only way to go.